project-mjolnir/sindri/README.md

+## License

+Copyright (c) 2019-2022 C.A.M.
+Gerlach, the UAH HAMMA Group and the Project Mjolnir Contributors

+This project is distributed under the terms of the MIT (Expat) License; see the [LICENSE.txt](./LICENSE.txt) for more details.

 ## Installation and Setup

 Built and tested under Python 3.7 (but should be compatible with Python >=3.6; lack thereof should be considered a bug), and should be forward-compatible with Python 3.8 (albeit as yet not fully tested).